-But I always maintained my remodeling/cabinetry business which kept me busy on weekends and during slow times, like we have now.
+But I always maintained my remodeling/cabinetry business which kept me busy on weekends and in between projects.
+I was never out of work.

-We are mostly a kitchen and bath remodeler these days.
-We handle everything including design service and 3D drawings.
-We provide and install Plato Cabinetry or we can build custom built ins such as: paneled libraries, mantles, home theaters, wine rooms, organizer closets and pantries for clients and Architects.
+We handled everything including design service and 3D drawings.
+We provided and installed Plato Cabinetry or we could build custom built ins such as: paneled libraries, mantles, home theaters, wine rooms, organizer closets and pantries for clients and Architects.

-We also do complete house gut and remodels, historic restorations, timber frame additions, furniture repairs, Halloween props, shade arbors and decks.
+We also did complete house gut and remodels, historic restorations, timber frame additions, furniture repairs, shade arbors and multi level decks.